 It is the growth of the embryo during the germination process.
-Taking pictures at various stages helps get the sense of the extent of malting.
+Taking pictures at various stages helps get a sense of the extent of malting.

 - As much as possible, try to use electric heating in your kiln.
-LPG and fuel burning often produces NOx and other carcinogenic fumes that can get absorbed by the husk.
+LPG and fuel-burning often produce NOx and other carcinogenic fumes that can get absorbed by the husk.

 Most harvested grains have a 60-90 day dormancy during which they don’t sprout.
 Grains that don’t sprout, not only reduce the enzyme yields but also can rot and introduce sour flavors to the beers.
 Hence, try to use the previous harvest grains as much as possible.
 If they are not available, or chit counts are too low, then a slight amount of GA (Gibberellic Acid) might help.